A

 N3 1HF

-Magen David Adom is Israel’s only national blood and medical emergency service.
-For nearly 75 years Magen David Adom UK has raised funds for medical equipment, ambulances, bloodmobiles and stations to benefit ALL Israel’s citizens – Arabs, Christians, Druze and Jews.
+Magen David Adom is Israel’s only national blood and medical emergency service, which was established long before Israel itself.
+For 75 years, Magen David Adom UK has raised funds to support this life-saving organisation which benefits ALL of Israel’s citizens during times of peace and war.

 020 3637 4245